XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ## Database storing

-### Remote database Connection
+At this point, the user should have a csv file that saved the recommendation results.
+Now, it's time to create a database using that.

-As mentioned before, the database used for this project is stored in AWS RDS.
-The command below will connect user to the database on RDS, and load the raw data (**villagers**) and the recommendation data (**recommendations**) to RDS.
+As mentioned before, the database used for this project can be stored in AWS RDS.

+The command below will connect user to their RDS, and load the raw data (**villagers**) and the recommendation data (**recommendations**) to RDS.

 ```bash
 make create_db